 Duke-Leiden Institute in Global and Transnational Law

-The Duke-Leiden Institute in Global and Transnational Law is a one-month residential programme providing a strong foundation for those interested in international and comparative law as well as for those planning to study law in the United States.
+The Duke-Leiden Institute in Global and Transnational Law is a one-month programme providing a strong foundation for those interested in international and comparative law as well as for those planning to study law in the United States.
 The programme will focus on subjects such as trade agreements, human rights, comparative criminal law and American law.

 The programme is divided into 2 two-week terms.
 All courses are taught in English and all (except for Introduction to American Law) are taught by faculty members from different legal cultures, exposing participants not only to comparative law studies but also to different teaching methods.